Prefab homes - All you need to know

 That being said, prefab projects can often work out cheaper in the end.
 For starters, you’ll likely be paying less in labour costs as construction times can be faster.
 But most importantly, prefabs offer much greater certainty on what the final cost will be.

 Because prefabricated houses are built to precise specifications, it’s far easier for suppliers to estimate required materials.
 That can spare you from either paying for more than you need, or having to dip into a contingency budget to buy extra materials partway through the project.
-Building a house inside a factory also gives you an extremely accurate timescale, as inclement weather won’t be able to halt work and cause any costly delays.
+Factory-manufactured homes also give you an extremely accurate timescale, as inclement weather won’t be able to halt work and cause any costly delays.

 The benefits of prefabs

-In the long term, prefabricated buildings offer quite a few advantages over traditionally-built homes.
-For starters, they are considered inherently more durable.
-Prefabs need extra reinforcement to withstand being transported from the factory to your building site.
-And while that increases the costs - on average they require 10-30% extra materials for reinforcement - it also gives prefabs greater structural strength.
+In the long term, prefabricated buildings offer quite a wide range of advantages over traditional homes or stick-built homes.
+For starters, they are considered an inherently more durable type of construction.
+Any prefab homes including mail-order kit homes need extra reinforcement to withstand being transported from the factory to your building site.
+And while that increases the costs - on average they require 10-30% extra materials for reinforcement - it also gives site-built homes greater structural strength.

-In fact, studies in the US have shown that prefab homes - and modular homes in particular - suffer less property damage after hurricanes and tornadoes than traditional builds.
+In fact, studies in the US have shown that prefab homes - and modular houses in particular - suffer less property damage after hurricanes and tornadoes than traditional stick-built home builds and it is far easier to create/or raise a house on stilts.
 While your home is unlikely to be tested to quite the same extremes in the UK, it’s still reassuring to know just how sturdy a prefab can be.

-When it comes to energy efficiency, prefab homes tend to have the upper hand.
-That’s because the high level of accuracy that comes from factory manufacturing means prefabs are generally more airtight, and therefore lose less heat.
-Not only will that help the environment, but it will also help keep your bills down.
+When it comes to energy efficiency, prefab homes tend to be highly energy efficient.
+That’s because the high level of accuracy that comes from factory manufacturing means prefabs are generally more airtight, therefore lose less heat and are more energy efficient.
+Not only will that help the environment, but it will also help keep your energy bills down.

 But what if you decide to move on?
 A common misconception about prefab homes is that they’re worth less on the market than a traditionally-built house.
 However, on average prefabs are valued about the same as their counterparts.

-Prefabs provide a high quality and affordable alternative to traditional builds, and for many self-builders they’re the best way to make their dream home a reality.
+Despite these however, prefabs generally provide a high-quality and affordable alternative to traditional builds, and for many self-builders, they’re the best way to make their dream home a reality.

 FAQsFrequently asked questions about prefab homes